Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 1.41421356 = dist(x[0],\ x[1]),\ 2.23606798 = dist(x[0], x[2]),\ 1. = dist(x[1], x[2])
 $$

-Or You can view it as the elements in the upper triangular portion of the square distance matrix.
+i.e. You can view it as the elements in the upper triangular portion of the square distance matrix.

 Let's think of what I mean :